-Inputs may be tested for signal magnitude and/or rate of change being within defined bounds, and for consistency with other inputs.
+Inputs may tested for signal magnitude and/or rate of change being within defined bounds, and for consistency with other inputs.
 If no failure is detected, some input values are passed on to the control subsystem; others are only used for failure detection and management.
 When a failure is detected it is managed in order to maintain a usable set of input values for the control subsystem.
 This may involve substituting values, and taking alternative actions.
 To prevent over-reaction to isolated transient values, a failed condition must persist for a period of time before a failure is confirmed.
 If the invalid condition is not confirmed the input recovers and is used again.
+When setting the persistence conditions for confirmation of a failure, a balance must be sought between achieving a fast response to failures and oversensitivity to spurious interference.
+Once a failure is confirmed it is latched until power is reset.
+Remedial actions vary, depending on the input's function and importance within the system, and the state of the system when the failure occurred.
 Temporary remedial actions, such as relying on the last good value, or suppressing control behaviour, may be taken while a failure is being confirmed.
 Once a failure is confirmed, more permanent actions are taken such as switching to an alternative source, altering or degrading the method of control, engaging a backup system or freezing the controlled equipment.